oztexan/ProcessCSVFiles/README.md

  Always reload the UI after this process

- - The front end site is single instance only, multiple browser sessions will cause failures
+ - The front end site is single instance only, multiple browser sessions may cause unexpected behaviour

- - For demo purposes, server polls every 3 seconds, this can be set in the views.py
+ - For demo purposes, the server polls every 3 seconds, this can be set in the views.py

- - The client polls, checks for updates independently of the server at 1 sec intervals
+ - The client UI calles the server /checkThread endpoint, currently set at a 1 sec interval.
+THis can be changed in the template index.html

 ## Unit Testing
 Run unit tests (a few written in the tests.py file)